-Johannesburg – South African bonds were firm in midday trade on Friday on the back of a stronger rand.
+Johannesburg - The South African bond market was firm in midday trade on Wednesday on a stronger rand.